• Skip to primary navigation

 • Cinnamon Roll Wreath (Danish Ring)

 For many years, our family celebrated Christmas Eve (or Christmas Eve-Eve) each year with four other families (our chosen, extended family) with a big holiday dinner.
-Michelle's classic Danish Wreaths - soft, tender cinnamon formed in a glazed pastry ring - were always a welcome addition to our holiday table.
+Michelle's classic Danish Wreaths - soft, tender rolls filled with cinnamon or orange and formed in a glazed pastry ring - were always a welcome addition to our holiday table.

 Cinnamon roll ring on baking tray, iced.
 Cinnamon roll ring on baking tray, iced.
 Cinnamon roll ring on a glass cake stand, iced and ready to serve.